-Adjusted EBITDA was \$44.7 million for the quarterly period ended April 2, 2022, representing a 37.0% increase from \$32.6 million for the quarterly period ended March 27, 2021.
 Adjusted EBITDA was \$148.2 million for the year ended January 1, 2022, representing a 17.2% increase from \$126.4 million for the year ended December 26, 2020.

-Adjusted EBITDA as a percentage of revenue was 19.5% for the quarterly period ended April 2, 2022, representing a decrease of 1.8% from 21.3% for the quarterly period ended March 27, 2021.
 Adjusted EBITDA as a percentage of revenue was 19.8% for the year ended January 1, 2022, representing a decrease of 3.3% from 23.0% for the year ended December 26, 2020.
-The reduction in Adjusted EBITDA margins is a direct result of the inflationary increases in raw material, labor and logistics costs impacting the business in advance of price increases taking full effect.
-In addition to the inflationary cost pressures, Janus also experienced incremental costs as a public company and incremental headcount costs associated with continued strategic investments in our Nokē Smart Entry ground game and customer service department.
+The reduction in Adjusted EBITDA margins is a direct result of the inflationary increases in raw material, labor and logistics costs impacting the business in advance of price increases taking effect.
+In addition to the inflationary cost pressures, Janus also experienced incremental costs as a public company and incremental headcount costs associated with strategic investments in both our Facilitate division coupled with our continued build out of our Nokē Smart entry ground game and customer service department.